jakcqc/Baleb420.com/README.md

 # Baleb420.com
+An abstract website showing off art, creation, and skateboarding.
-A website featuring skateboarding clips and community Made by Austin C., Jeffrey K., Alec G.
+Made by Jeffrey Kerley.